Getting Estimates –

 Is the Low Bid Ever a Good Deal?

+Low Bid Estimate or high?
+What one do you go with?
 As you decide to move forward with your remodeling project, you may wonder, where to start the process.
 In this post, we share a few guidelines to help you get started in making an educated decision on how to proceed.

 Lets use the following example, let’s say you are in the market to replace your siding, windows and/or roofing.
 So you start calling around to local contractors to arrange a meeting to get several estimates.